In this article

 Technology solutions for nonprofit accounting

-It’s also important to evaluate nonprofit accounting systems on parameters such as compliance management, ease of use, customer support availability, and the potential for customization needed to meet the unique needs of the organization.
+It’s also important to evaluate nonprofit accounting systems based on compliance management, ease of use, customer support, and customization options.

-With some customization, QuickBooks can be a cost-effective and user-friendly option for nonprofit organizations.
-The software includes features such as donation tracking, fund accounting, and financial reporting – practices that adhere to nonprofit accounting standards.
+QuickBooks can be a solid option for nonprofits.
+It includes features such as donation tracking, fund accounting, and financial reporting—all of which adhere to nonprofit accounting standards.

 Ramp's corporate card for nonprofits